 25. Under section 103 of Cap.
-32, a company must apply to the Chief Executive for a licence for keeping an oversea branch register of members and pay an annual licence fee.
-However, it is considered that the licence system is out of date and may discourage Hong Kong companies from listing their shares on an oversea stock exchange.
+32, a company must apply to the Chief Executive for a licence for keeping a branch register of members outside Hong Kong and pay an annual licence fee.
+However, it is considered that the licence system is out of date and may discourage Hong Kong companies from listing their shares on an overseas stock exchange.